RoverCore/Documentation/content/en/docs/Concepts/MVC.md

 ## Areas

 Areas are an organizational tool in MVC that allows programs to have much more effective routing and a set hierarchy to operate with.
-Areas are effectively a structure; thus, their content corresponds to a specific function or purpose in a program.
-For example, a program designed for  car dealership may have areas like "Rent," "Purchase," and "Sell," in order to reasonably separate the code.
+Areas are folders containing their own controllers, models, and views.
+This effectively makes area its own structure; thus, their content corresponds to a specific function or purpose in a program.
+For example, a program designed for a car dealership may have areas like "Rent," "Purchase," and "Sell," in order to reasonably separate the code.
 Areas are important in large programs in order to separate code in functional categories that may differ from simply their form (instead of grouping all controllers or all models, group their functions together).

 In terms of routing, areas can simplify the routes necessary for certain pages and also group similar pages together.
 For example, examine the following code: